bodziosamolot/sourceGenerators/article.md

 ![Syntax Tree of everyones favourite WeatherForecastController](https://i.imgur.com/AU0veYl.png)

-It shows elements out of which the Tree is constructed:
+It shows elements out of which the tree is composed of:
 - Nodes - Basic building blocks of the syntax tree consisting of combination of tokens, trivia and other nodes.
 - Tokens - Leaves of the syntax tree.
 These are elements like keywords or identifiers.
 - Trivia - Parts of syntax with really low significance like whitespace or comments.